Find out more

 The humanitarian situation continues to deteriorate with fuel shortages, rising food prices and a severe lack of basic services making daily survival a painful struggle for millions.

-Before this latest escalation in the conflict, more than 10 million Yemenis - almost half the population - were already going hungry every day.
-Yemen was the poorest country in the Middle East and poverty and inequality was increasing when fighting escalated in March 2015.
+Before this latest escalation in the conflict, more than 10 million Yemenis were already going hungry every day.
+Yemen was the poorest country in the Middle East and poverty and inequality was increasing.

 Now half of the population - 14.4 million people - require help with food.

-In response to the Yemen crisis, Oxfam has supported more than 913,000 people and aims to reach 1.2 million.
+In response to the Yemen crisis, Oxfam has reached more than one million people with water and sanitation services, cash assistance and food vouchers.
 Help has included:

 Sajjad Mohammad Sajid, Oxfam Country Director in Yemen, said: "Ground fighting, shelling and airstrikes by all warring parties have compounded an already severe food crisis and could push Yemen to the edge, with 7.6 million people already severely food insecure.